gitops-jml/gitops-with-rhacm/README.md

 Cluster Hub namespaces
 ----------------------
 - opencluster-management: created by default for RHACM
-- rhacm-channels        : to be created to host the channel(s) definition
+- one namespace to host the channel(s) definition (rhacm-channels)
-- one namespace         : to be created for each application definitions
+- one namespace for each application definitions

 Pre-req to play with this workshop
 ==================================
-You need two clusters:
+You need two OCP clusters:
 - one as the hub cluster which will host RHACM,
-- the other as a managed cluster to deploy the applications
+- the other as a managed cluster to deploy the applications to

 Execute the following steps on the Hub Cluster:
 - fork and clone the current repository on your laptop\